 - The nature and units of the coordinate values supplied for the first input (i.e. the spectral input) of a SpecMap must be appropriate to the first conversion step applied by the SpecMap.
 For instance, if the first conversion step is "FRTOVL" (frequency to relativistic velocity), then the coordinate values for the first input should be frequency in units of Hz.
 Similarly, the nature and units of the coordinate values returned by a SpecMap will be determined by the last conversion step applied by the SpecMap.
-For instance, if the last conversion step applied by the SpecMap.
 For instance, if the last conversion step is "VLTOVO" (relativistic velocity to optical velocity), then the coordinate values for the first output will be optical velocity in units of metres per second.
-See the description of the AST_SPECADD routine for the units expected and returned by each conversion. - A null Object pointer (AST__NULL) will be returned if this function is invoked with STATUS set to an error value, or if it should fail for any reason.
+See the description of the AST_SPECADD routine for the units expected and returned by each conversion. - A null Object pointer (AST_NULL) will be returned if this function is invoked with STATUS set to an error value, or if it should fail for any reason.